 Technique 2: oven roasting whole garlic

 If you need something with a little less over-the-stove time, you can roast garlic in the oven easy.
-Here's a deep dive on how to roast whole heads of garlic in this recipe, or you can do it like this:
+Here's a deep dive on how to roast whole heads of garlic, or you can do it like this:

 - First, trim the tops off the garlic heads with a sharp knife, about 1/4” to 1/2” off.
 Then, drizzle a little olive oil on the garlic.
 1-2 tablespoons per head, depending on the size.